satyam0709/ArogyaTantra/README.md

 # Arogya Tantra - A fully customized Management  Platform 📊

-Welcome to the Arogya Tantra project!
-This repository is a monorepo containing both the frontend and backend implementations for a full-stack Management System .
+Welcome to the Arogya Tantra - A Complete Solution !
+This repository is a monorepo containing full stack ai powered service provider management system..
 Follow this guide to understand the structure, setup, and development workflow.
 ---

 ## 📁 Project Overview ##